-For the years ended December 31, 2015 and 2014, depreciation and amortization expense totaled \$151.5 million and \$113.9 million, respectively.
+For the years ended December 31, 2016 and 2015, depreciation and amortization expense totaled \$166.7 million and \$151.5 million, respectively.
 Our depreciation and amortization expense increased as a result of completion of construction of the 2,400-bed South Texas Family Residential Center in the second quarter of 2015.
 Prior to the second quarter of 2015, residents had been housed in pre-existing housing units on the property.
-In accordance with ASC 840-40-55, we incurred depreciation expense for the constructed assets at this facility of \$29.9 million during the year ended December 31, 2015.
+In accordance with ASC 840-40-55, we incurred depreciation expense for the constructed assets at this facility of \$38.7 million and \$29.9 million during the years ended December 31, 2016 and 2015, respectively.
+Depreciation expense also increased in 2016 due to the completion of the Trousdale Turner Correctional Center construction project in the fourth quarter of 2015.